-Also UN staff work in disaster relief, often in harsh conditions when other development agencies have gone.
+UN staff also work in disaster relief, often in harsh conditions when other development agencies have gone.

-In 2012, more than 30 UN staff were killed in disaster zones.
+In 2012, more than 30 UN staff members were killed in disaster zones.
 As an organisation, the UN mandate requires you to be there.
 As an employer you have a duty to protect your staff.
-Plan better, listen more, commit to social dialogue with the union of your workers to make their work as secure as possible.
+Plan better, listen more, and commit to social dialogue with the union of your workers to make their work as secure as possible.

-Tomorrow night, PSI organises a meeting of trade unions and community-based organisations who worked after super-storm Sandy.
-I invite you to hear how the National Nurses United and AFT send volunteers to disaster areas from Katrina to Haiti to New York.
-How the Teamsters union supplied to those most in need.
-Sanitation workers in AFSCME DC 37 helped clear debris and rebuild the systems, being called the unsung heroes by President Obama.
-Linesmen with the Utility Workers Union worked relentlessly to bring electricity systems back up, even though the private company Con Edison had neglected investments in infrastructure.
+Tomorrow night [7 March 2013], PSI organises a meeting of trade unions and community-based organisations who worked on recovery after Superstorm Sandy.
+I invite you to hear how the National Nurses United and AFT have sent volunteers to disaster areas from Katrina to Haiti to New York.
+How the Teamsters union supplied support to those most in need.
+Sanitation workers in AFSCME DC37 helped clear debris and rebuild the systems, being called the unsung heroes by President Obama.
+Linemen with the Utility Workers Union worked relentlessly to bring electricity systems back up, even though the private company Con Edison had neglected investments in infrastructure.

-In the Philippines, in Germany and the UK, in Colombia and Chile, and everywhere it is needed our members are doing their jobs, demonstrating heroism, every day.
+In the Philippines, in Germany and the UK, in Colombia and Chile, and everywhere needed, our members are doing their jobs and demonstrating heroism, every day.